bkuhn/talks/Open-World-Forum-2012/Collaborative-Compliance/collab-comply.markdown

        + Simply this: work with violators to get a source release that **works**.

 + Conservancy does the work:
-        + giving updates to copyright holders involved &hellip;
+        - giving updates to copyright holders involved &hellip;
-        + &hellip; using the tried-and-true, simple Free Software community tool:
+        - &hellip; using the tried-and-true, simple Free Software community tool:
-        + just a mailing list.
+        - just a mailing list.

 # Who Can Join?

 + Any copyright holder on an existing Conservancy project can request.
        + approval for a compliance program required by projects' leadership committee.

-+ Linux developers can join:
++ Linux developers can join &hellip;
-      + even though Linux proper isn't a Conservancy project.
+      + &hellip; even though Linux proper isn't a Conservancy project.
-      + through a special-case project:
+      + They join through a &ldquo;special&rdquo; project &hellip;
       + GPL Compliance Project for Linux Developers.

 # Why Special Case Linux?